 7. Gina Carano

-A week after the firing, she struck a deal with conservative internet personality Ben Shapiro’s publication, the Daily Wire, and used the occasion to tell others to live their truth in the face of cancellation.
+A week after the firing, she struck a deal with conservative internet personality Ben Shapiro’s Daily Wire publication.
+She used the occasion to tell others to live their truth in the face of cancellation.
 “I am sending out a direct message of hope to everyone living in fear of cancellation by the totalitarian mob,” she said.
 “I have only just begun using my voice which is now freer than ever before, and I hope it inspires others to do the same.
 They can’t cancel us if we don’t let them.”

 8. Ryan Adams

 Ryan Adams is a musician who was once a member of the group Whiskeytown, then went solo in 2000.
-In January 2019, he announced that he was going to release three studio albums in that year, but allegations from several women emerged of sexual misconduct, and all three releases were pulled from the schedule.
+In January 2019, he announced that he was going to release three studio albums that year.
+Still, allegations from several women emerged of sexual misconduct, and all three releases were pulled from the schedule.

 He apologized for the behavior in July 2020, then in December 2020, he released the first of the planned trilogy of albums, Wednesdays, through his own label.
-Many publications chose not to review it, but that didn’t stop such musicians as Lucinda Williams and Lindsay Buckingham from praising it.
-He released the second album, Big Colors, in June 2021, and while there’s been no announcement regarding the release of the third album, its likely release at some point in the future would seem to indicate that Adams’ career was not canceled so much as temporarily inconvenienced.
+Many publications chose not to review it, but that didn’t stop musicians like Lucinda Williams and Lindsay Buckingham from praising it.
+He released the second album, Big Colors, in June 2021.
+While there’s been no announcement regarding the release of the third album, its likely release at some point in the future would seem to indicate that Adams’ career was not canceled so much as temporarily inconvenienced.

 9. Sarah Silverman